chronicled/open-registry-ethereum/README.md

 ```

 ## Elliptic Curve Public Key
-We will be using compressed elliptic curve cryptographic public keys.
-A compressed ECC public key uses only the `x` coordinate and the polarity or sign (+/-) of the `y` coordinate to recover the uncompressed public key.
-Additionally, if we are only interested in reading the public key from a device and verifying a cryptographic signature, we can store only the `x` coordinate in the Open Registry, asserting that this public key coordinate matches the one received from interacting with the device.
-If the Open Registry contains the same `x` coordinate as is returned by the device, then we need not worry about the polarity of the ECC public key coordinate - the Thing is authentic.

-We have decided to store the polarity as well in order to verify the signature without reading the public key directly from the device.
-This complies with how compressed ECC public keys are viewed today and will allow better compatibility in the future.
+Asymmetric encryption public key is stored in open registry to securely verify authenticity identity of a Thing using by means of cryptographic signature.

 ## From Raw ECC Public Key to Identity in the Open Registry
-Here we will illustrate an example how to convert an uncompressed public key into an identity to be stored in the Open Registry.
+Here we will illustrate an example how to convert an uncompressed public key into URN identity to be stored in the Open Registry.
 Its assumed that you have already generated your ECC key pair.

 The public key is represented as a point `(x,y)` on an elliptic curve.
-Convert these points into their hexadecimal representations.
-For this example we will use the following points:
+Convert point coordinates into their hexadecimal representations.
+For this example we will use the following point:
 `x=0x7462163f89fc02b989e564cf7a2ce39a806273ee4042201fb5544cc794c48975`
 `y=0xd53acb27ef5da1cba6ff90e3611637e55a14ce6a9ec25063cd0de943f1dd3b04`